wmorgan/dcos-docs/1.7/administration/installing/custom/configure-proxy.md

 1. Edit the unit file `/opt/mesosphere/active/dcos-oauth/dcos.target.wants_master/dcos-oauth.service` to add a line `EnvironmentFile=-/var/lib/dcos/environment.proxy` just after `EnvironmentFile=/opt/mesosphere/environment`.

-1. Do a daemon-reload for changes in the util file to be registered.
+1. Do a daemon-reload so that changes in the util file are registered.

     ```
     sudo systemctl daemon-reload